Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has seven doubles, two triples, five home runs, 19 walks and 18 RBI (55 total hits).
-He has swiped five bases.
+- Greene has 56 hits with eight doubles, two triples, five home runs and 19 walks.
+He has driven in 18 runs with five stolen bases.

-- Greene will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .368 with a double, a home run, six walks and two RBI.
+- Greene has recorded at least one hit in five straight games.
+In his last five games he is batting .400 with two doubles, a home run, five walks and two RBI.

 Greene Recent Games